computational-chemical-biology/npmine/README.md

 ## Datasets

-Access Zenodo to download the compounds and nomenclature extracted by NPMINE.
+Access Zenodo to download the compounds and nomenclature extracted by NPMINE and the bioactivity data.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8114531.svg)](https://doi.org/10.5281/zenodo.8114531)